top of page

 1. Continue incorporating previously learned material

-3. Interstate entrances and exits
+3. Comfortably handling interstate entrances and exits,

-4. Speeds up to 70+mph
+4. Increase speed up to 70 mph,

-8. Carrying and securing larger or bulkier loads up to 50lbs
+8. Carrying and securing larger or bulkier loads up to 50 lbs

 RUN AROUND RURAL